Last Updated: March 30, 2026

 Key Features at a Glance

-Feature | Description | Benefit |
+| Feature | Description | Benefit |

-HD Screen & Webcam Recording | Record crisp video with webcam overlay | Create polished, engaging content |
+| HD Screen & Webcam Recording | Record crisp video with webcam overlay | Create polished, engaging content |

-Auto Transcription & Minutes | Automatically transcribes recordings & generates notes | Saves time, improves accessibility |
+| Auto Transcription & Minutes | Automatically transcribes recordings & generates notes | Saves time, improves accessibility |

-Built-in Annotations | Highlight actions with arrows, text, and markers | Enhance understanding in tutorials |
+| Built-in Annotations | Highlight actions with arrows, text, and markers | Enhance understanding in tutorials |

-One-Click Sharing | Share instantly via links, email, or upload to YouTube | Easy collaboration and distribution |
+| One-Click Sharing | Share instantly via links, email, or upload to YouTube | Easy collaboration and distribution |

-Jira & GitHub Integration | Report bugs and add to workflows directly from video | Streamlines team communication |
+| Jira & GitHub Integration | Report bugs and add to workflows directly from video | Streamlines team communication |

 Flonnect offers a powerful suite of features designed to make screen recording on Windows 10 effortless and professional.
 Record your entire screen or select specific areas in crisp Full HD 1080p quality, with options to include webcam footage for a personal touch and clear communication.
-Benefit from intuitive annotation tools that let you highlight key points while recording, and enjoy seamless audio capture from both system and microphone sources.

-Flonnect also boosts productivity with automatic transcription, instant meeting minutes, and one-click sharing via links, emails, or direct uploads to platforms like YouTube and GitHub.
+- Flonnect also boosts productivity with automatic transcription, instant meeting minutes, and one-click sharing via links, emails, or direct uploads to platforms like YouTube and GitHub.
 Integrations with popular collaboration tools such as Jira and Slack make it a comprehensive solution for teams and content creators alike.

 💡Did you know?
 60% of businesses report increased productivity after adopting screen recording tools for internal communication.

-How to Screen Record on Windows 10 Using Flonnect
+How to Screen Record on Windows 10 Using Flonnect?

 Recording your screen on Windows 10 with Flonnect is simple and quick.
 Just download and install the Flonnect app, choose your recording mode-whether full screen, window, or screen with webcam-and hit the record button.
 Flonnect also provides options to annotate, transcribe, and share your recordings instantly, streamlining your video creation process.
 Check the steps below: